Classification of certain weakly integral fusion categories: Introduction

 \section{Introduction}

+A fusion category $\C$ is a $k$-linear semisimple rigid tensor category with finitely many isomorphism classes of simple objects, finite-dimensional vector spaces of morphisms and such that the unit object $\1$ is simple.
+The theory of fusion category arises from many areas of mathematics and physics, such as semisimple Hopf algebras, quantum groups \cite{BaKi2001lecture}, vertex operator algebras \cite{2016DongWang} and topological quantum field theory \cite{Turaer1994}.

 The notion of a weakly group-theoretical fusion category is introduced in \cite{etingof2011weakly}.
 By definition, a fusion category $\C$ is called weakly group-theoretical if it is Morita equivalent to a nilpotent fusion category.
+In particular, every weakly group-theoretical fusion category is weakly integral, i.e., it has integral Frobenius-Perron dimension.
+This fact motivates the conjecture that every weakly integral fusion category is weakly group-theoretical, see \cite{etingof2011weakly}.
+Some examples of weakly group-theoretical fusion categories were obtained in \cite{etingof2011weakly,Dong2019,Dongpointed2020,DongChenWang2022,DNS2019,DONG2021386}.
+Natale also obtained some examples under the assumption of non-degeneracy, see \cite{natale2013weakly}.
+In fact, all known weakly integral fusion categories are weakly group-theoretical.

-By \cite[Theorem 1.5]{etingof2011weakly}, a weakly group-theoretical fusion category has the strong Frobenius property, that is, for every indecomposable $\C$-module category $\mathcal{M}$ and any simple object $X$ in $\mathcal{M}$ the number $\frac{\FPdim(\C)}{\FPdim(X)}$ is an algebraic integer.
+\medbreak People's interest in weakly group-theoretical fusion categories also comes from the fact that they have strong Frobenius property \cite[Theorem 1.5]{etingof2011weakly}.
+That is, for every weakly group-theoretical fusion category $\C$ and every indecomposable $\C$-module category $\mathcal{M}$ and any simple object $X$ in $\mathcal{M}$ the number $\frac{\FPdim(\C)}{\FPdim(X)}$ is an algebraic integer, where $\FPdim$ stands for the Frobenius-Perron dimension.
 If we take $\mathcal{M}=\C$ then the strong Frobenius property of a fusion category implies the usual Frobenius property which was conjectured by Kaplansky in the setting of semisimple Hopf algebras \cite{Kaplansky1975}.

-One of the main results of \cite{etingof2011weakly} is that any weakly integral fusion category of Frobenius-Perron dimension less than 84 is weakly group-theoretical.
-The authors also posed a question \cite[Question 2]{etingof2011weakly} if there exists a weakly integral fusion category which is not weakly group-theoretical.

-The class of solvable or group-theoretical fusion categories are special cases of weakly group-theoretical fusion categories.
+\medbreak The class of solvable or group-theoretical fusion categories are special cases of weakly group-theoretical fusion categories.
 They are both interesting examples which come from finite group theory.
-We think the following question is interesting.

-\begin{question} Does there exist a weakly group-theoretical fusion category which is neither solvable nor group-theoretical? \end{question}
+Moreover, the later one can be completely classified by finite groups and their cohomology \cite{etingof2005fusion}.
+So it is an interesting task to determine which class of weakly group-theoretical fusion categories are solvable or group-theoretical.

+\medbreak The present paper is devoted to extending the results obtained in \cite{etingof2011weakly} and discarding the assumption of non-degeneracy in \cite{natale2013weakly}.
+Our first result is listed below.

+\begin{theorem} Let $\C$ be a braided fusion category of Frobenius-Perron dimension $p^mq^nd$ or $p^2q^2r^2$, where $p,q,r$ are distinct prime numbers, $d$ is a square-free natural number such that $(pq,d)=1$.
+Then $\C$ is weakly group-theoretical. \end{theorem}